MattDrennan/GreenworksMap/README.md

 **src->main->webapp->java->com->GREENWORKS->eco->MysqlConnect.java**

 This file handles all the MySQL connections.
 We are phasing out MysqlConnect in favor of Hibernate.
-MysqlConnect will remain in the project because it can help facilitate quick feature development.
+MysqlConnect will remain in the project because it can help facilitate streamlined feature development.

 **src->main->webapp->java->com->GREENWORKS->eco->servlets**